DateFebruary 17, 2014

 I understand the idea of wanting to see how you look, but it seems odd that people are so willing to share these distorted pictures for the entire world to see.
 I’m sure this guy with the cat thought to himself “I look buff in this shirt and you’re such a cool cat, let’s do a selfie together and show the world how cool we are!”

 Think about this from a business perspective.
 You wouldn’t take a selfie showing the ugly or bizarre side of your business and post it for the world see it.
-Unfortunately, many leaders do exactly this when they take thier issues out around the office or worse, on the internet.
+Unfortunately, many leaders do exactly this when they take their issues out around the office or worse, on the internet.
 I prefer the more discrete model of the Renaissance Executive Forums CEO Peer Advisory Group.
 Let’s zoom in on this and see what I mean.

 It’s good to have your picture taken – by someone else.

-Selfies are often too close, blurry, out of focus, dark and just plain weird, because it requires you use a mirror or stick your arm out and snap the photo.
+Selfies are often too close, blurry, out of focus, dark and just plain weird, because it requires you to use a mirror or stick your arm out and snap the photo.
 If GOD had wanted us to take selfies, he would have given us longer arms!

 Let someone else take the picture!
 Ask the waiter or the grandma who’s holding your leg up.
 When we try to see how we’re doing by ourselves, we often don’t get a true and accurate view of what things really look like.